yct21/braindump/content/future.md

 ## How do we use future?

-Most asynchronous runtime would come up with their own [[leaf future|leaf future]] as API.
+Most asynchronous runtime would come up with their own [[leaf-future|leaf future]] as API.
 And many libraries have asynchronous interfaces.
 We could use [[async-await]] to compose the these APIs into a task and run it on the runtime.

 ```rust
 use mini_redis::{client, Result};